NZeauu/tvrecap/README.md

 5. Configure your mail server to send emails.
 I used Postfix and Dovecot on a Debian server.
 You can follow the tutorial linked above to set up your mail server.

 ## Features to add
-- [ ] Add SMTP functionality to send verification email on account creation
+- [X] Add SMTP functionality to send verification email on account creation
 - [X] Add SMTP functionality to send password reset email
 - [X] Avatar choice on account parameters
 - [X] Content adding page for admin account
 - [ ] Responsive website (for screen under 15")
 - [ ] Remember me functionality on login
-- [ ] Forget password
 - [ ] Multi languages choice
 - [ ] Search bar